varmil/react-file-showable-chat-ui/README.md

 # 🙊 react-file-showable-chat-ui
-## The revised edition of original react-chat-ui.
+## The revised edition of original react-file-showable-chat-ui.

 A library of React components for building chat UI's.